akyoto/q/docs/readme.md

 ### Numbers

 A number like `42` is a non-empty sequence of digits.
 It may start with a `-` to indicate negative values.
-Numbers are decimal by default but the base can be overriden with a `0x` prefix for hexadecimal, `0o` for octal and `0b` for binary.
+Numbers are decimal by default but the base can be overridden with a `0x` prefix for hexadecimal, `0o` for octal and `0b` for binary.
 The uppercase letters from `A` to `F` are used to represent digits from 10 to 15 in hexadecimal.

 ### Runes